kennethy/rust-lang/ch1.intro/README.md

 | Run | `cargo run ` |
 | Check without compile | `cargo check` |
 | Documentation | `cargo doc --open` |

+To create the project, use the `--bin` or `--lib` option if you want to create a binary or a library respectively.